Flight Cancellation Compensation

 • Whether your flight is within the EU or not

-• Length of delay (based on how much later the alternate flight would be when it arrived at your final destination)
+• Length of delay — based on how much later the alternate flight would arrive at your final destination.

 If the airline offers to re-route you, it can avoid paying cancellation compensation if the following criteria are met: